bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 ``show()`` remains convenient for scripts; component frameworks should prefer ``mount()`` because its lifetime is explicit.

+Adapters remount only when the model, target, or mount-options object changes identity.
+Keep those values stable across ordinary framework renders.
+A single model can have only one owning temporary document at a time; dispose its current mount before moving it to another host.
+Abort a pending or active mount with ``mountOptions.signal``.
+Adapter error callbacks and events report failures;
+failed and superseded mounts clean up any views and temporary document they created.
+A caller-supplied ``Document`` remains owned by the caller.

+Importing BokehJS and creating models is safe during server-side rendering, but ``mount()`` requires a browser DOM.
+Create or hydrate the adapter from the framework's client lifecycle.
+The Node.js example in the framework-example directory continuously verifies the DOM-free import path.

 Applications that deserialize custom models can use an isolated registry: